SFTtech/kevin/doc/container/lxd.md

 ex(f"lxc rm {template_container}")
 ```

-Running this script creates you a container image (named after `template_image`), which Falk can then use to spawn temporary CI containers from.
+Running this script creates you a container image (named after `template_image`), which Justin can then use to spawn temporary CI containers from.

 ## Run a Temporary CI Container